 How we can help support your event:

-- We'll send you promotional materials.
+- We can send you promotional materials.
 After your application is accepted, you'll receive a discount code for a free Event package from the Couchsurfing store.
 The package may include a banner, stickers, bracelets, and other Couchsurfing items, although the exact contents may vary depending on our current stock.
-You can check our store to see what we currently have in stock.

 - We'll give you tools to invite travelers to your event.